Data Freezing Engine

 3. 🟡 Paused edit: Data becomes non-editable, but reverting to status 1 or 2 is still possible.

-4. 🔘 Frozen Data: Data becomes permanently non-editable, with no option to revert to the other statuses.
+4. 🔘 Frozen data: Data becomes permanently non-editable, with no option to revert to the other statuses.

 Layered data editing must be applied over a contiguous range of months (with a single month as the base unit, not days).
 A range of months must have a level equal to or lower than the previous range.